newpatriks/itv-player/README.md

 The application calls the ITV Player API passing a string parameter.
 The API returns all the programs that starts with the letters inside the string parameter sent.

+There are two main folders:
+* itv-php/: self-parser folder
+* itv-player-master/: all the backbone application

 2. Problems
 --